Awards

 Read her essay here.

-Ava Weber, University of Minnesota Morris (read their essay here)
+Haley Abate, Eastern Connecticut State University (read their essay here)

 Previous Winners